Homogeneous actions on Urysohn spaces: An example: the group of finitely supported permutations

 \begin{theorem} Assume that $\Delta$ is a maximal proper subgroup of $\mathfrak S_{(\infty)}$, of infinite index.
 Then, either: \begin{enumerate} \item $\Delta$ has finite biindex $k+1$, in which case $\Delta$ is the setwise stabilizer of a finite set of integers with cardinality $k$.

 \item $\Delta$ has infinite biindex and does not act transitively; then it is the setwise stabilizer of an infinite, coinfinite set of integers.

-\item $\Delta$ has infinite biindex, and acts transitively; then there exists an equivalence relation $E$, all of whose classes have the same finite cardinality $k \ge 2$, such that $\Delta$ consists of the elements of $\mathfrak S_{(\infty)}$ which are automorphisms of $E$. \end{enumerate} All the groups described above are indeed maximal. \end{theorem}
+\item $\Delta$ has infinite biindex, and acts transitively; then there exists an equivalence relation $E$, all of whose classes have the same (possibly infinite) cardinality $k \ge 2$, such that $\Delta$ consists of the elements of $\mathfrak S_{(\infty)}$ which are automorphisms of $E$. \end{enumerate} All the groups described above are indeed maximal. \end{theorem}

 \begin{proof} Assume first that $\Delta$ does not act transitively on $\N$.
 By maximality, we must have exactly two disjoint $\Delta$-orbits, say $X$ and $Y$; at least one of them (say $Y$) is infinite.
-By maximality, $\Delta$ is the setwise stabilizer of $X$, which is indeed maximal by \ref{lemma: some maximal subgroups}.
+By maximality, $\Delta$ is the setwise stabilizer of $X$, which is indeed maximal by Lemma \ref{lemma: some maximal subgroups}.

 If $X$ is infinite then $\Delta$ is the stabilizer of a point for the action of $\mathfrak S_{(\infty)}$ on the set $\Omega$ of all infinite and co-infinite subsets of $\N$.
 It follows that $\Delta$ has infinite biindex.